Asu-Ghi/Personal_Projects/README.md

+---
+title: "Personal Projects"
+author: "Asutosh Ghimire"
+date: "2024-09"
+output: html_document
+---

-# Personal_Projects
+# Personal Projects
-A repository containing the projects of Asutosh Ghimire.
+A comprehensive repository showcasing the personal projects of **Asutosh Ghimire**.

-Includes data structure designs, exploratory mockups, and personal projects written in both C and Python.

-//
+## Projects

+### MiniNet

-Currently Working on an Implementation of a Neural Network Framework in C.
+This subdirectory currently includes a fully ground up implementation of a Neural Network in C.
-Contained in the Neural Subdirectory of C_Projects.
-Written to be implemented later with parallel programing in CUDA.
-//

-Created 09/2024
+Contains implementations of core data structures, algorithms, and systems programming tasks.
+Emphasis on performance and modularity for reuse in larger applications.

+---

+## Current Work
+### Neural Network Framework Implementation (C)
+Currently building a custom neural network framework under the `MiniNet` subdirectory.
+- Designed with future integration of **parallel programming** paradigms, including **CUDA** and **OpenMP**, for high-performance C
+- Interfaces with a shared ctype python library for ease of use and visualization.